1. Understanding regenerative treatment by the study of patient samples

 This work programme focuses on treatments for early arthritis in humans.
 The studies use cells from a patient, which are then grown in a laboratory.
 We then have a higher number of cells to return to the affected area of that patient.
 We use cells from cartilage, called chondrocytes, and stem cells from bone marrow and fat.
 This type of clinical study gives us the opportunity to collect the results from each new treatment, such as ACI (autologous chondrocyte implantation); a treatment that has been accepted within NICE Guidance.
 The studies not only allow us to improve on the treatments we provide but they also give us a lot of information so that we can gain a better understanding of osteoarthritis.

-3. Finding out the best cells to use in cell therapy treatments
+3. Finding the best cell types for therapy treatments

 Cell therapy works by repairing or regenerating a damaged part of the body, in the hope that the part will be ‘good as new’ and never wear out.
 There are many different cells that could be used for this, such as cells from cartilage (chondrocytes), and stem cells from bone marrow and fat.
 Some cells may come from the patient themselves (autologous), from someone completely different (allogeneic) or even from an animal.
 With so many different types of cell to choose from we look to see if there are specific ‘markers’ on the cells.
 We can then find out which type of cell is better than another for healing.